-Mission, Vision, and Statement of Values
+Mission, Vision, and Core Values

 Our mission is to experiment together to build beloved community, creative worship & brave spaces to heal from trauma & disconnectedness.
 Join our movement for wellness, healing, and compassion for one another.